Advertiser Disclosure

 The Pay Yourself Back offering has proven to be immensely popular, and certain categories have been extended once again throughout the new year.

-Nevertheless, despite the fact that Chase Ultimate Rewards points can be more valuable when transferred to Chase transfer partners, redeeming your points against purchases you’ve made is an easy way to make use of any stockpile you’ve grown.
+Nevertheless, although Chase Ultimate Rewards points can be more valuable when transferred to Chase transfer partners, redeeming your points against purchases you’ve made is an easy way to use any stockpile you’ve grown.

 Carissa Rawson's image